keys-pub/keys/keyring/README.md

 ## FS

-There is a filesystem based keyring, with a "versioned" option which can be used to backup/sync to a remote bucket, git, etc.
+There is a filesystem based keyring.

 ## Mem